 What is a 1099 worker?

 A 1099 worker is often known as an independent contractor or a freelancer.
 These are essentially self-employed workers, and you are their client.
 The name 1099 worker is derived from the 1099 tax forms used for reporting their income.
 In most industries, independent contractors are usually hired for specific projects and limited, short time.
-However, in the modern (and global) work environments, contractors are often hired for more extended periods for all those services that are not the core of your business.
+However, in the modern (and global) work environments, independent contractors are often hired for more extended periods for all those services that are not the core of your business.

 Contractors are basically small business owners who work for multiple clients and don't enjoy employee-type benefits.

-Pros of hiring 1099 workers
+Pros of hiring 1099 independent contractors

-Many companies can benefit significantly from hiring 1099 workers, especially in addition to their existing base of full-time workers.
+Many companies can benefit significantly from hiring 1099 workers, especially in addition to their existing base of full-time employees.
 We've written extensively about the benefits of hiring independent contractors, but here are the most important ones:

-Supplementing your business needs
+- Supplementing your business needs

-Managing a fluctuating workload
+- Managing a fluctuating workload

-Since contractors are usually hired per project, there is no need to worry about them not having anything to do once their tasks are over.
+Since independent contractors are usually hired per project, there is no need to worry about them not having anything to do once their tasks are over.
 1099 workers are ideal for companies whose work has seasonal upticks or any other fluctuations during the year.

-Gaining access to a broader talent pool
+- Gaining access to a broader talent pool

 Full-time employees sign employment contracts that protect their rights and put specific responsibilities on their employers.
-On the other hand, contractors are not employees, and they bear the risks and benefits of their businesses themselves, which leaves their clients with a significant portion of savings on taxes and benefits.
+On the other hand, independent contractors are not employees, and they bear the risks and benefits of their businesses themselves, which leaves their clients with a significant portion of savings on FICA taxes and employee benefits.

-Cons of hiring 1099 workers
+Cons of hiring 1099 independent contractors

 Now that we laid out the pros let's see what the cons of hiring independent contractors are:

-The lack of control
+- The lack of control